rcln/Neoveille/README.md

+1. Description

-1. Eclipse Code
+2. Eclipse Code

-2. Jar files
+3. Jar files

-3. Tools
+4. Tools

  For using this code, you need to install the following software tools:
  - TreeTagger : http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/